dm3-org/dm3-spec/specification/message-transport-protocol.md

 The user profile MUST contain:

 * **Public Signing Key:** Key used to verify a message signature (ECDSA).
-The public signing key is the public key of an Ethereum private/public key pair (secp256k1).
+The public signing key is the public key of an secp256k1 private/public key pair.
 How to generate or derive this key pair depends on the implementation of the client.
 The **Encryption and Signing Key Derivation Specification** proposes a method to derive those keys based of a signature of the wallet keys.
 * **Public Encryption Key:** Key used to encrypt a message.
 As default, the algorithm **x25519-chacha20-poly1305** is used.
 If needed (e.g., for compatibility reasons with an integrated protocol), a different encryption can be specified in the Mutable Profile Extension (see below).
 Nevertheless, to use the default encryption is highly recommended.
 * **Delivery Service List:** List with at least one delivery service' ENS name.